-34 What rules and procedures govern the settlement of product liability cases?
+What rules and procedures govern the settlement of product liability cases?

 Under Italian law, no specific regulation is provided in relation to the settlement of product liability cases.
 Depending on the availability of the parties, disputes can be settled either before or during the proceedings.
-If proceedings are pending, the settlements can be reached by the parties out of court or under the court's guidance.
+If proceedings are pending, settlements can be reached by the parties out of court or under the court's quidance.

 A dispute that is the subject matter of class action proceedings can also be settled out of court by the parties without the need to ask for the court's prior approval.
 However, the settlement agreement does not affect the rights of the consumers who did not expressly approve it.
+Furthermore, Law no. 31/2019 which recently reformed the previous rules governing class actions and collective actions, introduced provisions to encourage the consensual settlement of disputes, such as the possibility for the court to formulate a proposal for a settlement agreement and the possibility for the common representative of the participants in the class action to agree with the defendant on a project for a settlement agreement, which must be approved by the judge.